-Growing garlic indoors is not difficult and you’ll be able to get the supply of fresh green stalks, flowers, and even the garlic bulbs.
+Growing garlic in pots indoors is not difficult, and you’ll be able to get the supply of fresh green stalks, flowers, and even the garlic bulbs.
 Learn more!

 What You Need and Getting Started

 Usually, the fall is the right planting season, outdoors in our gardens, it’s the time when we plant garlic.
 However, when growing indoors, you can try to plant garlic anytime in the year.

 Look for a pot around 8-10 inches deep, minimum.
 If you intend to grow garlic greens, plant the cloves closely.
 However, if you are thinking about growing garlic bulbs, maintain a four-inch gap between each clove.
 Also, make sure that the pot has drainage holes in the bottom.

 You can try growing garlic indoors from the grocery store garlic, but they are treated with chemicals so for the best result buy from local farmers, order them online or check out your local gardening store for the organic garlic bulbs.
 Also, remember that you don’t need to remove the paper like husk from cloves.

 The next step is to fill the pot with the organic soil mixture.
 You then need to remove the individual cloves from the garlic bulbs and make sure that the flat end is going to be pointing down in the soil as that is where the roots come from.

 At the time of filling the soil, you can also mix time-based granular fertilizer such as 10-10-10.

 When planting them, you need to push the cloves down at least 2-3 inches deep into the soil.
 There should also be roughly 1 inch of soil between the top of the clove and the top layer of the soil.